 Location: Prague Castle Complex

-Admission: free for small part of Cathedral; admission charge to crypt, tower and choir (read more)
+Admission: free for a small part of Cathedral; admission charge to crypt, tower and choir (read more)

 Open: daily 9am-5pm.